IDCore-Rex/.github/CONTRIBUTING.md

 **You DON'T need to include tests**

-- When you are making developer changes (i.e. refactoing that doesn't introduce new functionality, doc changes etc.)
+- When you are making developer changes (i.e. refactoring that doesn't introduce new functionality, doc changes etc.)

 ## Pull Request Process